Graeme Edge: Core seven period (1966–1974)

-Edge co-wrote and claimed pole position as "lead grunt" on the unusual band-composed opening track "Procession" on their album Every Good Boy Deserves Favour in 1971, on which his song "After You Came" features the four lead vocalists (Thomas, Pinder, Hayward and Lodge) both together and taking brief solo lead lines in turn.
-Edge's song was later used as UK B-side to the chart hit "Isn't Life Strange?" in 1972.
-The first electronic drum is said to have been created by Edge in collaboration with Sussex University professor Brian Groves.
-The device was used in the song "Procession" from the 1971 album Every Good Boy Deserves Favour.
+Edge co-wrote and claimed pole position as "lead grunt" on the unusual band-composed opening track "Procession" on their 1971 album Every Good Boy Deserves Favour, on which his song "After You Came" features the four lead vocalists (Thomas, Pinder, Hayward and Lodge) both together and taking brief solo lead lines in turn.
+Edge's song was later used as the UK B-side to the chart hit "Isn't Life Strange?" in 1972.
+The first electronic drum is said to have been created by Edge in collaboration with Sussex University professor Brian Groves; the device was used in the song "Procession" from Every Good Boy Deserves Favour.

 For their 1972 Seventh Sojourn album, Edge co-wrote "You And Me" with Hayward, who took lead vocal.
-In 2013 Edge said of Seventh Sojourn:
+In 2013, Edge said of Seventh Sojourn:

 I didn't [listen to] that album, because I was going through a divorce at the same time and so it was very, very painful for me.
 Once it was finished, I didn't play it for years and years and years.
 Never played it.
 Not that I play our stuff very much anyway, but I never ever played that one.
-And I hadn't really heard it apart from the [singles] from it, until [2007 when] it came out first time on CD and I had to listen to it digitalised just to sort of say "Yeah, that's fine by me."
+And I hadn't really heard it apart from the [singles] from it, until [1986 when] it came out first time on CD and I had to listen to it digitalised just to sort of say "Yeah, that's fine by me."
 And I thought, "Well actually, that's not too bad an album!"
 That's the closest I'll ever be to hearing a Moodies album for the first time.